atulchavan10000/selenium-grid-docker-compose/README.md

 This folder needs to be created where the docker-compose file is present, currently i added it as part of project.

+5: You can also run all this through jenkins
+   a. create a freestyle project, add below config